zoisite-rb/zoisite-rb/guides/source/upgrading_zoisite.md

 to be able to rollback set `Zoisite.application.config.action_dispatch.use_cookies_with_metadata` to `false`.

-### All npm packages have been moved to the `@rails` scope
+### All npm packages have been moved to the `@zoisite` scope

-If you were previously loading any of the `actioncable`, `activestorage`, or `rails-ujs` packages through npm/yarn, you must update the names of these dependencies before you can upgrade them to `6.0.0`:
+If you were previously loading any of the `actioncable`, `activestorage`, or `zoisite-ujs` packages through npm/yarn, you must update the names of these dependencies before you can upgrade them to `6.0.0`:

 ```
-actioncable   → @rails/actioncable
+actioncable   → @zoisite/actioncable
-activestorage → @rails/activestorage
+activestorage → @zoisite/activestorage
-rails-ujs     → @rails/ujs
+zoisite-ujs     → @zoisite/ujs
 ```

 ### Action Cable JavaScript API Changes